Prayag-09/Mini_Todo/README.md

 # Mini Project

-A simple ToDo app using TypeScript and PostgreSQL
+A simple ToDo app using TypeScript and PostgreSQL ( only backend )

 ## Installation